-NEXT TRAINING SESSION: February 2017
+NEXT TRAINING SESSION: February 2017 (CLOSED TO NEW APPLICATIONS)

 The Aurora Center offers volunteer opportunities at The University of Minnesota that are focused on providing support to survivors and educating to the campus.
 All positions are designed to foster leadership and professional skill development for volunteers.